UMD-DRASTIC/drastic/README.md

 #### Errors

-This module contains Indigo model-specific exceptions to be handled if problems occur when writing to the database, such as UniqueError to be raised when an attempt is made to write a new Collection with the name of an existing one.
+This module contains Drastic model-specific exceptions to be handled if problems occur when writing to the database, such as UniqueError to be raised when an attempt is made to write a new Collection with the name of an existing one.

 ## Command Line Interface

-Whenever indigo is installed in a sub-component's virtualenv, the indigo command is available from inside the activated virtualenv to interact with the system.
+Whenever drastic is installed in a sub-component's virtualenv, the drastic command is available from inside the activated virtualenv to interact with the system.

 ### Create the database

 Creates/Syncs the database defined in configuration with the latest models.

 ```
-indigo create
+drastic create
 ```

 ### Create a user